fuzziqersoftware/newserv/README.md

 Like quests, Episode 3 card definitions, maps, and quests are cached in memory.
 If you've changed any of these files, you can run `reload ep3-data` in the interactive shell to make the changes take effect without restarting the server.

-## Memory patches and DOL files
+## Memory patches, client functions, and DOL files

-Everything in this section requires resource_dasm to be installed, so newserv can use the PowerPC assembler and disassembler from its libresource_file library.
+Everything in this section requires resource_dasm to be installed, so newserv can use the assemblers and disassemblers from its libresource_file library.
 If resource_dasm is not installed, newserv will still build and run, but these features will not be available.

 In addition, these features are only supported for the following game versions:
 * PSO GameCube Episodes 1&2 JP, USA, and EU (not Plus)